Observable. Measurable. Improvable over time.

 The gap between planning and outcomes is widening.

-Most advisors are already helping families create value, prepare for transition, and protect what has been built.
+Most advisors are already helping families create wealth, prepare for transition, and protect what has been built.

 What has been missing is a structured way to strengthen the family system that must carry it forward.